 With ever-increasing pressure on legal teams to do more with less, enhancing contract efficiency through automation and the latest technologies represent a significant opportunity to improve business performance.

 Artificial intelligence, specifically legal contract AI, has the power to deliver significant productivity gains and allow lawyers to utilize their skills, experience and talent on higher-value business objectives.
 Onit undertook a study of its AI for the pre-signature contract phase, ReviewAI, to determine just how much it can help and found commendable results (you can read more about them here.)

-- Testers found that ReviewAI accelerated contract reviews and approvals by up to 70% and increased user productivity by more than 50%.
+- Testers found that ReviewAI accelerated legal contract reviews and approvals by up to 70% and increased legal team productivity by more than 50%.

 - New users were immediately 34% more efficient with their time and 51.5% more productive.
 The average midsize company employs 28 lawyers who review 4,850 contracts annually.
 Unlocking more capacity – up to 51.5% – means those same lawyers can now process 2,498 more contracts annually.
 It’s like adding nine lawyers to your team.

 - The team leader, a senior lawyer, was able to reallocate 15% of his time from contract work and team management to higher-value activities.